 Keto-friendly frozen matcha cake has emerged because we love cakes, because we mainly eat keto, and because we are hot.
 These are just the main reasons behind the recipe.
-But matcha is not there solely to enhance the looks with greenish color.
-In the summertime, I love to get “high” on it.
+But matcha is not there solely to enhance the looks with a greenish color.
+In the summertime, I love to get "high" on it.
 The boost of energy it gives me is kind of incomparable with coffee.
-Oh, and there’s vodka inside these cakes.
+Oh, and there's vodka inside these cakes.
 It does not really intend to give you an alcohol high, but it does try to keep the ice cream from freezing too deeply under the home freezer circumstances.

 Just another variation of a keto-friendly cake?